The Washington Post: Jeff Bezos era (since 2013)

 Nash Holdings, which includes the Post, is operated separately from technology company Amazon, which Bezos founded and where he is as of 2022 executive chairman and the largest single shareholder, with 12.7% of voting rights.

 Bezos said he has a vision that recreates "the 'daily ritual' of reading the Post as a bundle, not merely a series of individual stories..."
 He has been described as a "hands-off owner", holding teleconference calls with executive editor Martin Baron every two weeks.
 Bezos appointed Fred Ryan (founder and CEO of Politico) to serve as publisher and chief executive officer.
 This signaled Bezos' intent to shift the Post to a more digital focus with a national and global readership.

 In 2015, the Post moved from the building it owned at 1150 15th Street to a leased space three blocks away at One Franklin Square on K Street.
 Since 2014 the Post has launched an online personal finance section, a blog, and a podcast with a retro theme.
 The Post won the 2020 Webby People's Voice Award for News & Politics in the Social and Web categories.

 In 2017, the newspaper hired Jamal Khashoggi as a columnist.
 In 2018, Khashoggi was murdered by Saudi agents in Istanbul.

+In 2018, Monica Hesse was appointed the paper's first ever gender columnist.
+17 days later, the Post published "Why can’t we hate men?", a #MeToo-inspired op-ed written by Suzanna Danuta Walters, the director of women’s studies at Northeastern University.
+Some media outlets objected to it, including The Atlantic, the American Enterprise Institute, The National Review, Quillette, and The Washington Post itself.
+Six months after Hesse's appointment, the Post published Amber Heard's op-ed, "I spoke up against sexual violence — and faced our culture’s wrath.
+That has to change."
+This article ultimately led to a lawsuit filed in 2019 by Johnny Depp against Amber Heard for defamation.
+After a 7-week jury trial, Heard was found liable for defaming Depp, who received $15 million in damages.